shariq1989/cookbook/content/recipe/beef-chickpea-stew.md

 6. Add the carrots, secure the lid, and set the [Instant Pot](https://amzn.to/3rRWIjZ) to manual low pressure for 3 minutes with a quick release.

-7. Using tongs, remove the garlic head and squeeze over the stew to release the cloves.
-Use a whisk to blend.
+7. Using tongs, remove the garlic head and squeeze over the stew to release the cloves, and then whisk to blend.

 {{< figure src="/images/bandc6.jpg" class="instructionFigure">}}